optimibi/docs/docs/documentation/Model/25 建立表关系（Relationships）.md

   <div align="left"><img src="./images/1739506758329.png"  width="60%" /></div>

 ### **Support for Composite Keys**
-Datafor BI allows multiple fields to be combined into a **composite key** to establish table relationships.
+Optimibi allows multiple fields to be combined into a **composite key** to establish table relationships.
 This is useful when no single field uniquely identifies records.
 For example:

 - The `sales_fact` table may need to use both `customer_id` and `store_id` as a composite key to match records in the `customer` table.